 Take a tip from a veteran jet-setter: though the romanticised version of a holiday abroad is one of severing all connection to the boring everyday, you’re still going to need at least one effective line of communication intact.
 There is no escape from reality.
 Not truly.
-At least, there shouldn’t be if you’re a sensible, forward-thinking traveller.

 How we chose our best picks